Mongolia's Dairy Industry: An Analytical Overview

 Exports and Imports

-In 2023, Mongolia exported approximately 9 million liters of milk and dairy products, mainly to neighboring countries like China and Russia.
+In 2023, Mongolia exported approximately 9 million liters of milk and dairy products, primarily to neighboring countries such as China and Russia.
 Conversely, imports of dairy products reached about 12 million liters, predominantly from New Zealand and the European Union.
-Mongolia is a leading importer of Russian ice cream, reflecting its diverse import portfolio.
+Notably, Mongolia is a leading importer of Russian ice cream, reflecting its diverse import portfolio and enhancing regional trade ties.

 Significant Events

-A significant development in Mongolia's dairy sector is the near completion of a camel milk processing plant in Umnugobi aimag, slated for commissioning in October 2024.
+A notable development in Mongolia's dairy sector is the near completion of a camel milk processing plant in Umnugobi aimag, scheduled for commissioning in October 2024.
 This plant aims to bolster Mongolia's presence in the niche global camel milk market.

-Additionally, APU Dairy, the second-largest dairy producer in Mongolia, has secured a $40 million loan to support its expansion, highlighting the growth potential within the sector.
+Additionally, APU Dairy, the second-largest dairy producer in Mongolia, has secured a $40 million loan to support its expansion, highlighting the sector's growth potential.
 The European Bank for Reconstruction and Development (EBRD) also announced a $20 million loan to APU Dairy, reflecting confidence in the sector's promising future.

 Despite a decrease in livestock numbers by 10.9% in 2024, bringing the total to 57.6 million animals, Mongolia's dairy market is poised for continued advancement through increased production and enhanced processing capabilities.